 If you’re still unsure how to steer through your office search, Office Hub’s team of experts are here to guide you every step of the way with impartial advice and seamless assistance - and we’re just a quick phone call away!

 Businesses of all shapes and sizes are starting to recognise the benefits associated with coworking.
 Coworking centres today are the domain of multinational corporations as much as they are startups and small businesses.
 It’s not just an extremely affordable office solution, but along with a collaborative culture and fantastic amenities, it strikes the perfect work-life balance for all employees.
-Enterprises are in large enquiring on a private office solutions within a coworking space.
+Enterprises are enquiring on private office solutions within a coworking space.
 Providing the peace and quiet to focus on the business, while still connected to the coworking community and tapping into all its benefits.
 Numerous coworking centres even offer personalised enterprise solutions with customised private workspace occupying whole floors in order to accommodate the increasing demand from the enterprise sector.

-All coworking spaces have a different look and feel, but usually comprise of an open plan layout with desks dispersed throughout while some may provide private office space – particularly as the industry moves towards a “hybrid” model of open plan and private space.
+All coworking spaces in Australia have a different look and feel, but usually consist of an open plan layout with desks dispersed throughout while some may provide private office space – particularly as the industry moves towards a “hybrid” model of open plan and private space.
 It can be slightly confusing to navigate the landscape of coworking and figure out exactly what type of workspace they offer and what is suitable for your business.
 Below we have outlined some of the types of workspaces you can expect to find within a coworking space.

-A dedicated desk is exactly what is sounds like – a workstation dedicated to you and only you!
+A dedicated desk is exactly what it sounds like – a workstation dedicated to you and only you!
 Set within the open plan area, you’ll share the common areas with the other members, but the desk and chair are exclusively yours, often including a lockable storage cabinet.
 The convenient thing about a dedicated desk is that you can leave your belongings for the duration of your membership, rather than packing everything up at the end of the day.
 This makes a dedicated desk a little pricier than a hot desk, but it’s the more popular option of the two as the majority of the coworking population prefers having a secure spot to work every day.

 A hot desk is similar to a dedicated desk in that you are paying for a desk in an open plan area.
 The main difference is that you won’t have an assigned workstation so this spot might vary from day to day.
 For this reason a hot desk is usually cheaper than a dedicated desk.
 Nevertheless, you will always have a seat and will enjoy access to the same onsite amenities such as meeting facilities, kitchen and breakout areas for downtime.